Neuro-Tools/MATLAB-EEG-fileIO/README.md

 You will need to have EEGLAB, the dependentFunctions subfolder, and the bva-io subfolder in your path.

-1. To load in raw BV data simply type:
+1. To load in raw BV data using a popup to select a file simply type:

-loadBVData

-This will prompt you to select a file and it will load that file into EEGLAB format and will use another EEGLAB function to add channel names.
+EEG = loadBVData();

+or

+EEG = loadBVData('fileName.vhdr');

+To load in raw data from a script.

 2. To load averaged ERP data from BV Analyzer: